Secret documents reveal how China mass detention camps work

 China has struggled for decades to control Xinjiang, where the Uighurs have long resented Beijing’s heavy-handed rule.
 After the 9/11 attacks in the United States, Chinese officials began justifying harsh security measures and religious restrictions as necessary to fend off terrorism, arguing that young Uighurs were susceptible to the influence of Islamic extremism.
 Hundreds have died since in terror attacks, reprisals and race riots, both Uighurs and Han Chinese.

-In 2014, Chinese President Xi Jinping launched what he called a “People’s War on Terror” when bombs set off by Uighur militants through a train station in Urumqi, the capital of Xinjiang, just hours after he concluded his first state visit there.
+In 2014, Chinese President Xi Jinping launched what he called a “People’s War on Terror” when bombs set off by Uighur militants tore through a train station in Urumqi, the capital of Xinjiang, just hours after he concluded his first state visit there.

 “Build steel walls and iron fortresses.
 Set up nets above and snares below,” state media cited Xi as saying.
 “Cracking down severely on violent terrorist activities must be the focus of our current struggle.”